donaldRwilliams/vICC/paper.md

     within-group variance.

 Note that options 1 and 2 provide Bayesian model averaged estimates for the ICCs.
-The model formulations are provided in X
+The model formulations are provided in @williams2019putting.

 ## Implementation
-The following estimates the `pick_group` model for reaction times from a cognitive task (X).
+The following estimates the `pick_group` model for reaction times from a cognitive task [@hedge2018reliability].

 ```
 # congruent trials